diskoverdata/diskover-docs/source_files/user_analytics_smart_searches.md

 #### Launch Smart Searches Results from the Search Bar

-You can launch a Smart Search report anytime directly from the search bar by typing **!**.
-A list of available reports will appear beneath the search bar—simply click on the desired report to view its results on the search page.
+You can launch a Smart Search report anytime directly from the search bar by typing **!**:
+- A list of available reports will appear beneath the search bar
+- Simply click on the desired report to view its results on the search page.

 ![Image: Launching Smart Searches from the Search Bar](images/analytics_smart_searches_launch_from_search_bar.png)